Osage II (LSV-3)

 The second Osage was named "for an old monitor formerly in the Navy."

-The second Osage (AN-3) was laid down on 1 June 1942 at Pasacagoula, Miss., by the Ingalls Shipbuilding Corporation; redesignated as a transport, AP-108, on 1 May 1943; launched on 1 December 1943; sponsored by Mrs. Dorothy K. McHenry ("a charming young matron"), wife of Lt.
+The second Osage (AN-3) was laid down on 1 June 1942 at Pasacagoula, Miss., by the Ingalls Shipbuilding Corp.; redesignated as a transport, AP-108, on 1 May 1943; launched on 1 December 1943; sponsored by Mrs. Dorothy K. McHenry ("a charming young matron"), the wife of Lt.
 John A. McHenry, Officer in Charge of Construction (for both U.S. Navy and Maritime Commission vessels), Pascagoula; redesignated as a vehicle landing ship, LSV-3, 21 April 1944; and commissioned alongside Outfitting Dock No.2, Tampa (Fla.)
 Shipbuilding Co., on 30 December 1944, Capt.
 Harry H. Keith in command.

-Following shakedown out of Galveston, Tex., Osage embarked 703 officers and men of Casual Draft 2610 of the 126th Naval Construction Battalion and loaded 29 amphibian trucks (DUKW) at New Orleans.
+Following shakedown out of Galveston, Texas, Osage embarked 703 officers and men of Casual Draft 2610 of the 126th Naval Construction Battalion and loaded 29 amphibian trucks (DUKW) at New Orleans.
 Transiting the Panama Canal on 8 February 1945, she continued on to Pearl Harbor for further amphibious training, conducted off Maui.
 On 17 March she sailed with vehicles and various units of the10th Army units embarked, in company with attack transport Lauderdale (APA-179) and the submarine chasers PC-492 and PC-594.
 At Ulithi she joined Task Force 51 and continued on to Okinawa, arriving on 11 April.
 Despite repeated enemy air attacks, during which she frequently interrupted unloading operations to go to general quarters, laying smoke each night and opening fire as necessary to drive off Japanese planes when in range, Osage completed offloading within five days and on the 16th sailed for Saipan for provisioning, proceeding in company with Montauk (LSV-6).

 Moving thence to Peleliu, in the Palaus, she reached that place on 28 April 1945.
 She stood out the following day for Guam, Marianas Islands, and steamed unaccompanied, loaded with tank landing vehicles (LVT) of the 726th Amphibious Tractor Battalion, and marines of the 4th Anti-Aircraft Battalion, USMC.
 Reaching her destination on 1 May, Osage unloaded trucks and disembarked troops, and after fueling and provisioning sailed from Apra Harbor to return to Saipan, arriving on 4 May, where she launched the remaining vehicles via her stern ramp, and began a period of post-voyage repairs to her main and auxiliary engines.
 For a little over a month, Osage awaited orders at Saipan, painting ship and conducting inspections and training, after which time she received orders to proceed to Noumea, New Caledonia.
 Sailing on 6 June, the ship crossed the equator on 10 June at approximately 164º0' E, observing the event with appropriate ceremonies, during which time some 400 "pollywogs" received initiation into the realm of King Neptune.